-As referenced above, we are interested in exploring the concept of diversity in relation to the Garden Village as it develops.
-It is important that as well as considering housing, facilities and environment, that a strong sense of building a diverse and resilient local community is considered throughout.
-This is an interesting time to be planning for a new community, with Covid-19 and an increased focused on the importance of local community (including local assets, culture and heritage) and digital connectivity (including tackling digital exclusion), as well as a continued need to consider climate change and sustainability.
-There is an interesting history and legacy of building new communities (including Garden Cities and New Towns) across the UK, including for example those led by the pioneer Ebenezer Howard who sought to provide better housing, more open space, and a new relationship between town and country as a response to the poor conditions of much of the rapidly expanding towns and cities of the late 1800s and early 1900s.
+It is important to capture and archive the site at this particular time, and explore what the new development may offer its new communities in the future.
+The commission will therefore represent this point in time, as well playing a role in imagining the future of the space and the communities who will live there.
+There is an interesting history and legacy of building new communities (including Garden Cities and New Towns) across the UK, including for example those led by the pioneer Ebenezer Howard who sought to provide better housing, more open space, and a new relationship between town and country, as a response to the poor conditions of much of the rapidly expanding towns and cities of the late 1800s and early 1900s.
 Dunton Hills Garden Village is very much part of the evolution of this process - one of many such programmes currently underway across the UK.
+The artist should consider that the site will be in a state of ongoing building work and development, so any legacy needs to be flexible and future presentation/exhibition thought about.